MahTimbs/IT-Documentation/Active Directory/Active Directory Basics.md

 5. Click **Finish**
 ---
 ## Showing More Details About a User
-In order to view aditional features
+In order to view additional features
 - Right click on **View**
 - Scroll down to **Advanced Features** and check it.
 ---